qqq-wisc/qmr-compiler-generator/README.md

 ```
 ./qmrl run $FILE <circuit> <graph> --<solve-mode>
 ```
-where $FILE is the relative path to your MAROL file ending in `.qmrl`.
+where $FILE is the relative path to your MAROL file ending in `.qmrl`. <circuit> expects a .qasm file, <graph> expects a JSON file decribing the shape of the architecture, and --<solve-mode> expects

+# Packages

 # Notes
-Depending on what version of python how and how it is installed, you may need to add an alias to your bash config file, which should be at either `~/.bashrc`, `~/.bash\_profile` or `~/.zshrc`
+Depending on what version of python you have and how it is installed, you may need to add an alias to your bash config file, which should be at either `~/.bashrc`, `~/.bash\_profile` or `~/.zshrc`

 # References
 MAROL is based on the following paper: